Report: Sixers signing Oshae Brissett to 10-day deal via hardship exception

 To put it mildly, the Sixers are light on healthy players.

-They’re reportedly bringing one into the fold.
-Oshae Brissett is signing a 10-day contract via hardship exception, The Philadelphia Inquirer’s Keith Pompey reported.
+They're bringing one into the fold.
+Oshae Brissett signed a 10-day contract, the team announced Friday.
+The Philadelphia Inquirer’s Keith Pompey first reported.the news and noted the move was made via the hardship exception.

 Brissett is a 6-foot-7 forward who knows Sixers head coach Nick Nurse from his Raptors stint and time with the Canadian men’s national team.
 The Syracuse product won a championship last season with the Celtics.